Zymbit-Docs/docs/content/bootware/archive/bootware-preview/index.md

 The current Preview of zboot does not have bare metal recovery.
 The boot process must make it at least to zboot in order to take action to recover.
 {{< /callout >}}

-## Getting Started - Download and Install Bootware Software
+## Getting Started - Download and Install Bootware® Software

-Download the Bootware software to the SCM.
-The Bootware software can be downloaded with curl:
+Download the Bootware® software to the SCM.
+The Bootware® software can be downloaded with curl:

 ```bash
 curl https://zk-sw-repo.s3.amazonaws.com/ota_preview/zymbit-ota-preview.tgz --output zymbit-ota-preview.tgz